Dr. Nandita Palshetkar

 • Pradhan Mantri Surakshit Matritva Abhiyan

-The Pradhan Mantri Surakshit Matritva Abhiyan has thus been launched by the Ministry of Health & Family Welfare (MoHFW), Government of India to provide fixed day assured, comprehensive and quality antenatal care to pregnant women on 9th of every month.
-Hon'ble Prime Minister has appealed to private sector obstetricians to volunteer their services for this programme and dedicate 12 days in a year to the health of pregnant women.
-MOGS and its members are actively involved in this social cause.
+The Pradhan Mantri Surakshit Matritva Abhiyan is an initiative that has been initiated by the Ministry of Health and Family Welfare (MoHFW) of the Government of India.
+The purpose of this initiative is to ensure that pregnant women receive comprehensive and high-quality antenatal care on the ninth of every month.
+The Honourable Prime Minister has made a request to obstetricians working in the private sector, requesting that they offer their services as volunteers for this program and devote twelve days of the year to concerns regarding the health of pregnant women.
+In order to contribute to this social cause, MOGS and its members are actively involved.

 Social Commitment